umd-huang-lab/perceptionCLIP/README.md

 ### Datasets

-Please link all datasets to `./datasets/data`.
+Create dictionary `./datasets/data` and link all datasets to `./datasets/data`.
 Please refer to `DATA.md` for the structure of dataset dictionaries.
 Here's an example of how to create a symbolic link: